Forum for Social Policy on Racial Justice

 The quantity of information coming forward in the media can be a bit overwhelming.
 Therefore, we will seek to provide information that is closely related to our State League’s Position on Criminal Justice while not ignoring the other Positions that fall under the umbrella of Social Justice.

 Not surprisingly, we can see a nexus between homelessness and the impact of the racial divide even here in San Diego where 5.5% of San Diego County's population registers as Black.
 However, 27% of the Homeless population of San Diego County is Black.

 Our journey begins with an invitation to all members to read The New Jim Crow by Michelle Alexander and The Color of Law by Richard Rothstein.

 Bill Loftus, Director of Social Policy

-White Privilege: Unpacking the Invisible Knapsack: This week’s Social Justice Update looks at White Privilege through the words of an 85-yearold white woman who is the associate director of the Wellesley Collage Center for Research on Women.
+- White Privilege: Unpacking the Invisible Knapsack: This week’s Social Justice Update looks at White Privilege through the words of an 85-yearold white woman who is the associate director of the Wellesley College Center for Research on Women.
 She wrote this piece 32 years ago. - September 6, 2020